 - The Wayfarer’s State Park is located in the BigFork area.
 This 67 acre park provides nature walks, campsites, tent pads, a boat launch, playground, grills and swimming, to name a few options.
 The beach front is a bit rocky, so bring something to lay on if you are planning to get some sun.

 - West Shore State Park is located on the west side of Flathead Lake, south of the town of Lakeside.
 As with Wayfarers Park, this park is great for swimming, boating, fishing and camping.
 Kayaking rentals are available from Sea Me Paddle Kayaking Tours during the late spring and summer.
 Seasonal camping is available.
 There are 31 campsites, including 7 for tents.
 The shoreline of this park is rocky as well.
+There is also a relatively short trail system in the park which has a few steep sections but is mostly an easy walk.

 - Big Arm State Park is located on the southwestern part of Flathead Lake.
 This 217 acre park has a pebble beach for sunbathing and swimming.
 There is a 2.5 hiking trail with views of surrounding mountains.
 In addition, this park provides opportunities for boating, swimming, bicycling, water-skiing, fishing for lake trout, camping and more.
 The campground includes 41 campsites and three yurts.